nerfstudio-project/nerfstudio/docs/quickstart/custom_dataset.md

 # Using custom data

 Training model on existing datasets is only so fun.
-If you would like to train on self captured data you will need to process the data into an existing format.
+If you would like to train on self captured data you will need to process the data into the nerfstudio format.
 Specifically we need to know the camera poses for each image.
-[COLMAP](https://github.com/colmap/colmap) is a standard tool for extracting poses.
-It is possible to use other methods like [SLAM](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) or hardware recorded poses.
-We intend to add documentation for these other methods in the future.

-## Nerfstudio dataset

-To assist running on custom data we have a script that will process a video or folder of images into a format that is compatible with nerfstudio.
-We use [COLMAP](https://colmap.github.io) and [FFmpeg](https://ffmpeg.org/download.html) in our data processing script, please have these installed.
-We have provided a quickstart to installing COLMAP below, FFmpeg can be downloaded from [here](https://ffmpeg.org/download.html)

-To process your data run:
+To process your own data run:

 ```bash
 ns-process-data {video,images,polycam,insta360,record3d} --data {DATA_PATH} --output-dir {PROCESSED_DATA_DIR}